pranay2063/CS17/JS/README.md

 **JS**

-    JS is an evert driven language.
+    JS is an event driven language.
     This means that instead of waiting for a response before moving on, JavaScript will keep executing while listening for other events.

 **Objects in JS** - *https://www.geeksforgeeks.org/objects-in-javascript/*